daleclack/Xe-Project/README.md

 # Xe-Project

 ## Xe-Project--a interesting project

-### Notice : This repository only contain images and project files.
+### Notice : This repository only contain images and project files

 #### For Tools and source codes,see [Xe-Release](https://github.com/daleclack/Xe-Release)